dram/trealla/docs/FEATURES.md

 (for example: you no longer need to store a name to an external file).
 The *'persist'* modifier is implied and doesn't need to be specified.

-To initialize DB and prepare for access:
+To access the persistent database:

-	init/0               - init only
+	init/0               - prepare only
-	load/0               - init & load existing data
+	load/0               - prepare & load existing data
+	tail/0               - load and tail for new data (every 1000ms) tail(+Msecs)         - load and tail for new data (every N ms)

-first time only (subsequent will have no effect).
+first time only (subsequent calls will have no effect).

 Transactions within the same database can be done via bracketing a series of one or more updates with *begin/end* calls: